Adaptive multilevel subset simulation with selective refinement: Problem Formulation and Model Hierarchies

-\end{assumption} Note that increased accuracy is only needed for samples $\omega \in \Omega$, where the limit state function $G$ is small.
-Thus, in \cite{EEHM14,EHM14} the following {\em selective refinement} assumption was introduced. \begin{assumption} Let $\gamma\in(0,1)$ and consider a fixed $y\in\mathbb R$.
-We assume that $G_\ell$, now denoted $G_\ell^y$ to emphasise the dependence on $y$, satisfies the weaker condition
+\end{enumerate}} \end{assumption} Note that to estimate $\Pr(F)$, high accuracy is only needed for samples $\omega \in \Omega$ where the limit state function $G$ is small.
+Thus, given a family of random variables $(G_\ell,\; \ell\in\mathbb N)$ satisfying Assumption~\ref{ass:error_estimate1}, the following {\em selective refinement} strategy was introduced in \cite{EEHM14,EHM14}, in fact for the more general task of approximating $\Pr(G\le y)$ for any $y\in\mathbb R$.